Inverse Satake isomorphism and change of weight: Change of weight and Inverse Satake isomorphism

 \subsection{Notation}

 Throughout this paper we follow the notation given in \cite{MR3600042}.
 As in loc.\ cit., let $F$ be a nonarchimedean field with ring of integers $\mathcal O$ and residue field $k$ of characteristic $p$ and cardinality $q$.
+Let $\ord_F : F^\times \to \Z$ denote the normalized valuation of $F$.
 A linear algebraic $F$-group is denoted with a boldface letter like $\bf H$ and the group of its $F$-points with the corresponding ordinary letter $H={\bf H}(F)$; we use the similar convention for groups over $k$.
 Let $\bf G$ be a connected reductive $F$-group.

 We fix a triple $({\bf S}, {\bf B}, x_0)$ where $\bf S$ is a maximal torus in $\bf G$, $\bf B$ a minimal $F$-parabolic subgroup of $\bf G$ containing $\mathbf{S}$ with unipotent radical $\bf U$ and Levi subgroup the centralizer $\bf Z$ of $\bf S$ in $\bf G$, and $x_0$ a special point in the apartment corresponding to $ S$ in the adjoint Bruhat-Tits building of $G$.